David Polonsky

 His illustrations appeared in all major Israeli magazines and newspapers and illustrated many children's books, for which he received multiple awards.
 He also directed children's animated TV films.
 He taught illustration at the Bezalel Academy of Arts and Design.

-In 2017, he and Ari Folman created a graphic novel adaptation of The Diary of Anne Frank.

-In 2018 an English-language translation of The Heart-Shaped Leaf (written by Shira Geffen and illustrated by Polonsky) was published by Green Bean Books.
+In 2018, he illustrated Ari Folman's graphic novel adaptation of Anne Frank's diary.
+That same year, an English-language translation of The Heart-Shaped Leaf (written by Shira Geffen and illustrated by Polonsky) was published by Green Bean Books.